ChaoJia/chaojia.github.io/content/posts/22-08-22-vulkan-basic-renderer.md

  _Type 1_ texel $(x, y)$ is uniquely mapped to $(f_x, f_y)$.
  _Type 2_ texel $(x, y)$ is vertically mapped to $(g_x, h_y)$, horizontally mapped to $(h_x, g_y)$, and diagonally mapped to $(d_x, d_y)$.

- With these simple functions, border texels can be copied in the same pass that updates the original probe texture.
+ With these simple functions, border texels can be copied in the same pass that updates the original probe texture, as in [my implementation](https://gitlab.com/chao-jia/spock/-/blob/21e4d17588fe05bf3edc2620f3478107f4d53342/etc/glsl/basic_renderer/ddgi/update_irradiance.comp#L134).
 Although a branch is introduced, this trick can spare us a memory barrier and another kernel launch.
-If the updated probe texels are first written to shared memory, as in [my implementation](https://gitlab.com/chao-jia/spock/-/blob/21e4d17588fe05bf3edc2620f3478107f4d53342/etc/glsl/basic_renderer/ddgi/update_irradiance.comp#L134), it could also help avoid some expensive global memory loads when copying border texels.
+Since the updated probe texels still reside in registers (if no register spilling), it can help avoid some expensive global memory loads (if uncached) when copying border texels.

+## Spatio-temporal denoising

+In this renderer, the noise mainly comes from soft shadow and glossy reflection because of the low sample rate (1 spp per frame for each).
+The (pseudo-)random numbers used for sampling are drawn from 4 blue noise textures downloaded from [here](https://momentsingraphics.de/BlueNoise.html).
+Sampling for soft shadow boils down to uniform sampling on a disk, which is fairly simple and well explained in [this article](https://blog.demofox.org/2020/05/16/using-blue-noise-for-raytraced-soft-shadows/).
+Sampling the direction of reflection for glossy materials, or equivalently sampling the normal distribution function, on the other hand, is not trivial.
+To reduce the variance of the sampling, I used the routine presented by Heitz [^2018-heitz-sampling-vndf].

 to be continued...